Jaycode88/ecofriendlynetwork/TESTING.md

 **Event Simulation Refinement:** I refined my approach to simulating user events, experimenting with different methods to trigger event handlers directly or using Jest's utilities to simulate events more reliably.

 ##### Conclusion
-While Jest remains a robust solution for unit testing in many JavaScript applications, My specific requirements for testing DOM manipulations, event handling, and asynchronous behavior necessitated a pivot towards tools better suited for these tasks.
-By adopting another testing format, I aim to achieve more effective and realistic testing outcomes, ensuring the application performs reliably under various user interactions and scenarios.
+While Jest remains a robust solution for unit testing in many JavaScript applications, My specific requirements for testing DOM manipulations, event handling, and asynchronous behavior necessitated a stronger understanding of Jest than I have.
+I did research another testing format called "Cypress" but encountered many complexities during the setup.

+To view the Jest Testing Terminal logs [Click Here](documentation/jestlog.csv)

 ### Python unit testing
 #### Process